Siffler Publications is dedicated to publishing French conversational books for adults which reflect the colloquial language

 But I am not alone in this task.
 From the beginning I have been hugely aided by my executive assistant, Caroline Deayton.
 It is she who takes control of the reins once the books have been written, handling all the administration, fulfilment and query management in particular.
 Together we make a small but passionate team – small enough to care but big enough to cope (most of the time, anyway!).

 About the author

 I am not a professional qualified linguist.
 I never studied French at school or at university, where economics was my chosen subject.
-But my my love affair with France and its language began when my wife and I frist drove through France in 1973.
-The love affair developed to a point where I began working in France as a marketing consultant, all our children’s holidays were spent in France and where, in 1988, we bought our family house in the Dordogne.
+My love affair with France and its language began when my wife and I first drove through France in 1973.
+The love affair developed to the point where I began working in France as a marketing consultant, all our children’s holidays were spent in France and where, in 1988, we bought our family house in the Dordogne.
 An apartment in Paris followed in 2002.
-Now retired, we live semi-permanently in France, sharing our time between the house and the apartment – with occasional return trips to their Kingston upon Thames home to see our children and catch up on what is going on in Blighty.
+Now retired, we live semi-permanently in France, sharing our time between the house and the apartment – with occasional return trips to Kingston upon Thames home to catch up on what is going on in Blighty.

 I worked as a marking consultant In France for various companies in different fields.
 The high-spot of my career was the three years I spent advising Michelin, the world’s biggest tyre company with its headquarters in Clermont Ferrand.
 The work also took me to other francophone countries, notably Canada, where I worked for Michelin in Montreal.